-On 21st October, there was a graduation ceremony at Ekwendeni College of Health Sciences of the Synod of Livingstonia.
-A total of 88 graduates were awarded Diploma in Nursing and Midwifery Technician and Community Midwifery Technician.
+On 27th October 2017, there was a graduation ceremony at Ekwendeni College of Health Sciences of the Synod of Livingstonia.
+Graduates were awarded Diploma in Nursing and Midwifery Technician, Diploma in Clinical Medicine, or Certificate in Community Nursing.
 The graduates are deployed to government and Mission Health Facilities across the country

 The Guest of Honour at the function was the Synod Moderator Rev John J. Gondwe.
 Other guests present at the function were:

 Rev. Dr. T.P.K.
 Nyasulu, Board Chairman of CHAM and Interim Vice-Chancellor, UNILIA

 Mr E. Kasonda – Principal, College of Health Sciences.

 The college uses Ekwendeni Hospital, Embangweni Hospital, Rumphi District Hospital, Karonga District Hospital, Chitipa District Hospital, Mzuzu Central Hospital, Nkhatabay District Hospital, Mzimba Hospital, Mzuzu Health Centre and St. John of God House of Hospitality for clinical practice.

 The college get its support from the Government in terms of financial and human support, CHAM provides technical and moral support, NCA and CHAI provides Infrastructure, technical support, and the teaching and learning resources.

 Other donors and development partners are of the College are: